 After refractive surgery with the implant of intraocular lenses you must follow these instructions.

-It is advisable to let a few days pass between the surgery of one eye and another.
+It is advisable to allow a few days to elapse between the intervention of one eye and another.

 Recovery after surgery is fast.
 In most cases, the patient recovers within two days.

 This type of lens, like the rest, does not degrade, the materials used are always biocompatible and, therefore, there is no reaction of the organism towards them.

 INSTRUCTIONS AND CARE AFTER SURGERY TO IMPLANT ICL LENSES.

 - Wash your hands carefully before putting in any eye drops.

 - If they work together, you can put two kinds of eye drops in at the same time.
 Just wait a minute in between inserting each one.

 - Once opened, do not use any eye drops for more than four weeks without buying a new bottle.
 Do not forget that some must be kept in a refrigerator (this is always indicated on the product packaging).